udemirezen/pinn_clusters/README.md

   * ```lbfgs```: train with LBFGS optimizer with fixed collocation points.

 * test_noise: level of noise added to ground truth $u(x)$ and $h(x)$ profiles during synthetic data generation.
 Please refer to p.
 6 of the main text for the definition of noise level; it may also be helpful to see its implementation in the script ```noise.py```.
-Note: there is no option to run LBFGS with collocation resampling, as LBFGS is a second-order optimization algorithm.
+Note: there is no option to run LBFGS with collocation resampling, as LBFGS is a second-order optimization algorithm (i.e. ); training will quickly terminate.

 Additional information can be found in the line-by-line explanations provided in the code comments.